 Cardiovascular disease and heart disease are often used interchangeably.
 Cardiovascular, more specifically, refers to blocked or narrowed blood vessels leading to other heart conditions.

 This chronic underlying medical condition prevents the body from producing sufficient insulin or causing it to resist it altogether.
-It interferes with how blood sugar or glucose is processed.
+As a result, it interferes with how blood sugar or glucose is processed.

 People with Type 2 diabetes are susceptible to heart disease and stroke.
-Many individuals are unaware that they are diabetic until serious complications develop.
+And many individuals are unaware that they are diabetic until serious complications develop.

 The main organs affected are the blood vessels, eyes, heart, kidneys, and nerves.
-There are serious complications and risk factors which can be life threatening.
+In addition, there are serious complications and risk factors which can be life threatening.

 Obesity is a major risk factor for type 2 diabetes.
-There is obesity-dependent diabetes which is referred to as “diabesity.”
-Weight loss is recommended to reduce the risk.
+There is also obesity-dependent diabetes which is referred to as “diabesity.”
+Subsequently, weight loss is recommended to reduce the risk.

 Excessive body fat may be caused by ingesting more calories than is being burned.
-Exercise and an active daily lifestyle versus a sedentary one may result in a healthier body.
+Therefore, exercise and an active daily lifestyle versus a sedentary one may result in a healthier body.

-Nutrition also plays an important role.
-A balanced diet is recommended for optimal health in general.
+Nutrition also plays an important role; therefore, a balanced diet is recommended for optimal health in general.

 Chronic Obstructive Pulmonary Disease (COPD) and its companions, emphysema and bronchitis, are lung diseases.